 Release of AdvancEd Results for Ashley High School Delayed

-The AdvancEd survey of Ashley High School was completed on April 16th.
+16th.
 According to AdvancEd, the school is to receive the report within 20 working days of the review.
-Nearly 7 weeks later and the survey results have still not been released to the public.
-New Hanover County School administrators have not given an explanation for the delay.
+Nearly 7 weeks later and the survey results have

 Donna James, Director of AdvancEd North Carolina, said the results are released to the school’s principal and parents may request a copy.